-Welcome to the 2021-22 school year!
+Welcome to the 2022-2023 School Year!

-The EASD 131 Parent-Student Handbook is designed to provide you with a resource for some of the basic information that you and your child will need during the school year.
-Please take time to familiarize yourself with the items contained in this publication.
+The EASD 131 Parent-Student Handbook is designed to provide you with a resource for some of the basic information that you and your student will need throughout the school year.
+Please take time to read through and familiarize yourself with the items contained in this publication.